 Here at University Centre Myerscough we have a long tradition of welcoming international students.
-Above all, we really appreciate the contribution that students from other nations and cultures make to College life.
-In recent years our online part-time degree courses have also proved particularly popular with international students.
+Above all, we really appreciate the contribution that students from other nations and cultures make to campus life.
+In recent years our online degree courses have also proved particularly popular with international students.
 We understand that settling in will be a busy time, with lots of new things to remember, but we’ll support you and make it as easy as possible.

 A good starting point in planning your application is the British Council website www.educationuk.org.
 It provides excellent links to a variety of key issues, including the recently revised UK entry and visa requirements.
 It also provides information about living and studying in the UK.
 (They have an excellent ‘First Steps’ information booklet available to download from the website.)